All Episodes

 My guest is the exorcist, Father Malachi Martin from New York City.

+This is Coast to Coast A.M.
 Maybe it was intended that you be here this night, Father.

-Well, Arch, these things...
-I heard the hesitancy in your voice when you spoke about coincidence, because in these things, I do not think there is any coincidence.
+Well, Arch, these things, I heard the hesitancy in your voice when you spoke about coincidence, because in these things, I do not think there is any coincidence.

 Yeah, I'm beginning to believe that myself.

-There's a certain providence over things, and you and I, Originally, we were supposed to talk about two weeks ago, but we had to put that off for one reason or another, and we happened to latch on to tonight when these two things have come to a head, and other things have come to a head in the meantime, too.
+There's a certain providence over things, and you and I originally were supposed to talk about two weeks ago, but we had to put that off for one reason or another.

-Before we leave the subject of the Pope and what has occurred tonight, Dan in Chicago Um, asks the following.
+Before we leave the subject of the Pope and what has occurred tonight, Dan in Chicago asks the following.

 Please, if you can, tell us who are the advisors, that's in quotes, that recommended the Pope was safe to mingle with the darkness that is voodoo.